 Raffaella has had the privilege of working with world-renowned teachers and coaches in the United States.
 In South Africa, her first teacher at the age of 9, was Eve Boswell who had a successful singing career in Britain.
 From an early age, Raffaella was exposed to high-caliber training and performance opportunities while pursuing her love for singing and acting.

-In addition to her independent music studies, Raffaella earned a Bachelor of Science Degree in Business Administration/Marketing Management from Goldey-Beacom College in Delaware and holds a Certificate in Digital Communication from the Public Relations Society of America.
-She is the founder and principal consultant of Accent Strategies LLC, a marketing communications and performance coaching company.
+In addition to her independent music studies, Raffaella earned a Bachelor of Science Degree in Business Administration/Marketing Management from Goldey-Beacom College in Delaware.
+She is currently pursuing her M.B.A. in Organizational Management from Eastern University.
+Raffaella is the founder and principal consultant of Accent Strategies LLC, a marketing communications and performance coaching company.
 Raffaella lives near Philadelphia with her husband and their West Highland Terrier, Stella.

 Raffaella is a member of the American Guild of Musical Artists and the Public Relations Society of America.